jrenaud90/CyRK/README.md

   - `1` - "RK45" Explicit Runge-Kutta method of order 5(4).
   - `2` - "DOP853" Explicit Runge-Kutta method of order 8.
 - `capture_extra` and `interpolate_extra`: CyRK has the capability of capturing additional parameters during integration.
 Please see `Documentation\Extra Output.md` for more details.

+### `cyrk_ode` Additional Arguments
+- `num_extra` : The number of extra outputs the integrator should expect.

+### `CySolver` Additional Arguments
+- `num_extra` : The number of extra outputs the integrator should expect.
+- `expected_size` : Best guess on the expected size of the final time domain (number of points).
+    - The integrator must pre-allocate memory to store results from the integration.
+It will attempt to use arrays sized to `expected_size`.
+However, if this is too small or too large then performance will be impacted.
+It is recommended you try out different values based on the problem you are trying to solve.
+    - If `expected_size=0` (the default) then the solver will attempt to guess a best size.
+Currently this is a very basic guess so it is not recommended.
+    - It is better to overshoot than undershoot this guess.

 ### Limitations and Known Issues